EvanCWoods/bootcamp-week6-homework/README.md

 After searching for a city, it gets stored in localStorage by the city name and added to a clickable list of searches.
 This allows the user to view any city that they have searched for i nthe past, recalling the data and viewing the forecast.
 Any search for the same city as one that already exists in local storage is not added to storage (already has a button in the saved searches list), but the data is still retrieved for users to view.

+# Testing Instructions:

+1. Type a city
+2. Press the submit button
+3. reopeat for as many cities as you want
+4. reload the page
+5. Click on any saved city
+6. view the forecast for the selected city

 The page is hosted using GitHub Pages and is viewable at this URL: https://evancwoods.github.io/bootcamp-week6-homework/